GAS85/nextcloud_scripts/README.md

 ---

 ### nextcloud-system-notification.sh
-As per [this](https://help.nextcloud.com/t/howto-get-notifications-for-system-updates/10299) tread I added simple script that will do check if updates or reboot is requered and show it as NC notification.
+As per [this](https://help.nextcloud.com/t/howto-get-notifications-for-system-updates/10299) tread I added simple script that will do check if updates or reboot is required and show it as NC notification.
 Works on Ubuntu 16.04+.

 ![](https://help.nextcloud.com/uploads/default/original/2X/9/96a5632b82ecdc46251cc4b42cad8be36086b518.png)